kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Add support for CPU and memory affinity on windows by enabling the cpu, memory and topology managers for Windows, which are currently not enabled.
+Add support for CPU and memory affinity for Windows nodes by enabling the cpu, memory and topology managers for Windows, which are currently not enabled.

-Enables Low latency workloads co-hosted on the same nodes in Windows Server show noisy neighbor behavior preventing them to achieve their performance goals.
+Enabling Low latency workloads co-hosted on the same nodes in Windows Server show noisy neighbor behaviors preventing them from achieving their expected performance goals.
 This feature is needed to add the necessary isolation to accomplish both high performance and co-hosting efficiency.
 The feature is enabled and available in Linux and Windows users are asking for the same features on Windows.

 ### Goals